patacongo/Pascal/doc/PascalNotes.md

 - `fillchar(VAR s : string; count : integer; value : shortword)` -  Fill string s with character value until `s` is `count`-1 characters long
 - `Val(str : string; VAR numvar : integer; VAR code : integer)` – Convert a string to a numeric value.  `strvar` is a string variable to be converted, numvar is any numeric variable either `Integer`, `Longinteger`, `ShortInteger`, or `Real`, and if the conversion isn't successful, then the parameter `code` contains the index of the character in `S` which prevented the conversion.

+In addition to these built-in, *intrinsic* string operations.
+Additional string support is provided throught the unit `StringUtils.pas`.
+This additional support includes:

+- `function TokenizeString(str, tokenDelimiter : string; VAR strPos : integer) : string` - Returns the next *token* from the string `str` on each call.
+A *token* is defined to be a substring of `str` delimited by one of the characters from the string `tokenDelimiter`.
+The integer `VAR` parameter `strPos` must be provided so that `TokenizeString` can continue parsing the string `str` from call-to-call.  `strPos` simply holds the position in the string `str` where `TokenizeString` will resume parsing on the next call.

 #### File I/O
 - `Append` - Opens an existing file for appending data to end of file
 - `AssignFile` - Assign a name to a file (Assign is an alias)